Finite-time analysis of single-timescale actor-critic: Introduction

 $\bullet$ We provide a finite-time analysis for the single-timescale AC under the Markovian sampling and prove an $\widetilde{\mathcal{O}}(\epsilon^{-2})$ sample complexity, where $\widetilde{\mathcal{O}}(\cdot)$ hides additional logarithmic terms.
 We further show that this sample complexity can be improved to $\mathcal{O}(\epsilon^{-2})$ under i.i.d. sampling, which matches the state-of-the-art performance of SGD on general non-convex optimization problems.
 Our proof clearly shows that the additional logarithmic term under the Markovian sampling is introduced by the mixing time of the underlying Markov chain.

 $\bullet$ Our result compares favorably to existing works on single-timescale AC.
-To our knowledge, the only other results of single-timescale AC in the general MDP (Markov decision process) case are from \cite{chen2021closing} and \cite{olshevsky2023small}, both of which obtain a sample complexity of $O(\epsilon^{-2})$.
+To our knowledge, the only other results of single-timescale AC in the general MDP (Markov decision process) case are from \cite{chen2021closing} and \cite{olshevsky2023small}, both of which obtain a sample complexity of $O(\epsilon^{-2})$ under discounted reward setting.
 However, both \cite{chen2021closing} and \cite{olshevsky2023small} considered the i.i.d. sampling, where the transition tuples are independently sampled from stationary distribution and discounted state-action visitation distribution.
-In this paper, we consider the more practical Markovian sampling, where the transition tuples are generated from a single trajectory.
+In this paper, we consider the more practical Markovian sampling, where the transition tuples are generated from a single trajectory (see Table \ref{table1}).

 Furthermore, \cite{chen2021closing} follows an explicit Lyapunov analysis, where they leave a biased term in the critic and eliminated in the actor.
 Therefore, their proof framework cannot show the convergence of the critic.
 We instead give a neat proof framework to guarantee convergence for both the critic and the actor.
-Additionally, \cite{olshevsky2023small} only considered the tabular case (finite state-action space) where we allow the state space to be infinite.
+Additionally, \cite{olshevsky2023small} only considered the tabular case (finite state-action space) where we allow the state space to be infinite (see Table \ref{table1}).
 It is worth emphasizing that moving from a finite state space to an infinite state space takes significantly non-trivial effort in analysis.
 The analysis in \cite{olshevsky2023small} concatenates all state-action pairs to create a finite-dimensional feature matrix, which however becomes impossible in the infinite state space scenario.
 Consequently, their analysis technique and established results are not applicable in our context.